Lab Personnel. |

 Dissertation: Development of a theory-based, Miranda rights education program: Are there cognitive developmental limitations to legal learning?

-Current Position: Assistant Professor, School of Medicine, University of Central Florida.
+Current Position: Associate Professor, School of Medicine, University of Central Florida.

 Lori Thomas, Ph.D.